Textbooks and Manga

 The universe is infinite, teeming with the variety of life.
 A work fades away, and another work is born…the breath of human drama is handed down from person to person for eternity.
 What is the “excitement” that Space Battleship Yamato ignites in our hearts?
 Here, the untold stories and themes of the work are thoroughly analyzed.
 Now, the greatest mysteries of Space Battleship Yamato are revealed.
 “Cast off…Yamato, launch!”

-This book is 100& text, and can be ordered here.
+This book is all text and can be ordered here.